-- A corporation in which over 50% of the number of shares of stock entitling their holders to vote for the election of directors or trustees is owned or controlled either directly or indirectly by a taxpayer subject to tax under Article 9-A; Article 9, section 183, 184, or 185; Article 32; or Article 33 of the Tax Law. - A corporation that is substantially similar in operation and in ownership to a business entity taxable, or previously taxable, under Article 9-A; Article 9, section 183, 184, 185, or 186; Article 32; Article 33; or Article 23 of the Tax Law, or that would have been subject to tax under Article 23, as such article was in effect on January 1, 1980; or the income or losses of which are or were includable under Article 22 of the Tax Law, whereby the intent and purposes of section 210.19(e) with respect to refunding of credit to new businesses would be evaded. - A corporation that has been subject to tax under Article 9-A for more than five tax years (excluding short periods).
+- A corporation in which over 50% of the number of shares of stock entitling their holders to vote for the election of directors or trustees is owned or controlled either directly or indirectly by a taxpayer subject to tax under Tax Law Article 9-A; Article 9, section 183, 184, or 185; Article 32; or Article 33. - A corporation that is substantially similar in operation and in ownership to a business entity taxable, or previously taxable, under Tax Law Article 9-A; Article 9, section 183, 184, 185, or 186; Article 32; Article 33; or Article 23; or that would have been subject to tax under Article 23, as such article was in effect on January 1, 1980; or the income or losses of which are or were includable under Tax Law Article 22, whereby the intent and purposes of section 210.19(e) with respect to refunding of credit to new businesses would be evaded. - A corporation that has been subject to tax under Article 9-A for more than five tax years (excluding short periods).